EhsanGLB/drugDeliveryBuongiornoPimpleFoam/README.md

 # drugDeliveryBuongiornoPimpleFoam
-This is a solver for drug deliver and unsteady forced convection heat transfer of nanofluid using buongiorno model to considere nanoparticle distribution based on foam-extend-4.1.
+This is a solver for drug delivery and unsteady forced convection heat transfer of nanofluid using the Buongiorno model to consider nanoparticle distribution written based on foam-extend-4.1.

 ## Mathematical Relationships